CookieMonsterTeam/CookieMonster/README.md

 ### Current version
 The `master` branch hosts the latest production version intended for general users.
 All development and pull requests should target the `dev` branch.
-Github Pages is hosted from the 'gh-pages' branch
+Github Pages is hosted from the `gh-pages` branch

 ### What it does